Battle of Malplaquet: Battle

-Despite their losses, the Dutch assaults prevented the French right reinforcing their centre.
+Despite their losses, the Dutch assaults prevented the French right from reinforcing their centre.
 This was now over-run by Orkney's infantry, while the Prince of Orange led another assault against the French right.
-The Dutch cavalry under Grovestins broke into the French rear, before being attacked by the Maison du Roi cavalry under Boufflers.
+The Dutch cavalry under Grovestins broke into the French rear, before being attacked by the cavalry under Boufflers.
 (Note: According to Quincy, James Francis Edward Stuart, under the pseudonym Chevalier de St. George, rode with the Maison du Roi as a volunteer during this charge.)
-Superior numbers forced the Allied cavalry back, before the French in turn were repulsed by Orkney's infantry.
-The allies advanced once again, and engaged the French in what was the largest cavalry action of the 18th century.
+Superior numbers forced the Allied cavalry back, before Orkney's infantry in turn repulsed the French.
+The allies advanced once again, and engaged the French in what became the largest cavalry action of the 18th century.
 As this unfolded, the French left finally started to crumble under pressure from Withers and Schulenburg.

 Puységur now ordered his troops to withdraw.
 Meanwhile, the Dutch infantry, after initially making some progress, had once again been repulsed.
-It was only when Grovestins’ cavalry threatened the French rear that they were finally forced to abandon their entrenchments.
+It was only when Grovestins' cavalry threatened the French rear that they finally abandoned their entrenchments.
 (Note: Sicco van Goslinga about the Dutch casualties: "Yesterday, the princes and generals saw [...] with horror how our men lay against the field fortifications and entrenchments, still in the rank orders as they had fallen.
 Our infantry is dilapidated and ruined [...]
 Tilly will draw up a list [of the dead and wounded] in accordance with the advice of the generals and colonels. [...]
 It does not suit us to jeopardise our Republic so many times [...], but the good Lord has preserved it, at the cost of a river of blood shed by the bravest people in the world.")
-At 15:00, when Boufflers realized that his cavalry was unable to resist for much longer, he ordered a general retreat towards Le Quesnoy, some 25 km away, with the Allies too exhausted to pursue.
+At 15:00, when Boufflers realised his cavalry was unable to resist for much longer, he ordered a general retreat towards Le Quesnoy, some 25 km away, with the Allies too exhausted to pursue.